sobeit/simple_voice_package/README.md

 ```

 ## Wave File Config
-You can add and set up some wav files you'er likely to use.
+You can add and set up some wav files you're likely to use.
-Add your files under the asssets/wav directory and edit the voice_list.yml.
+Add your files under the assets/wav directory and edit the voice_list.yml like this exmaple.

 **Example**
 ```